Hum Tum (film): Critical response

 The soundtrack of Hum Tum received generally positive reviews from critics.
 Taran Adarsh of Bollywood Hungama wrote, "Jatin–Lalit's music is amongst the high points of the enterprise... the narrative in Hum Tum does get a definite push thanks to a lovely score from this talented music director duo."
 He specifically praised the placement of songs such as "Hum Tum", "Ladki Kyon", "Chak De", and "Gore Gore" within the narrative.
 Jay Mamtora of BBC commented that the music had a "been there heard that" quality but acknowledged that "a couple of the tracks are undeniably catchy."

 Commercial performance

 The soundtrack achieved commercial success in India.
 According to Box Office India, it sold approximately 1.6 million units, ranking as the eighth highest-selling Bollywood album of 2004.
 Several tracks, including the title song and "Ladki Kyon", performed well on national music charts during the film's theatrical run.

 Awards

 At the 50th Filmfare Awards, Jatin–Lalit were nominated for Best Music Director, while Alka Yagnik won Best Female Playback Singer for the song "Hum Tum."
 Lyricist Prasoon Joshi received the Screen Award for Best Lyricist for the same track.

 Release

 Hum Tum was released theatrically in India on 28 May 2004.
 In 2006, Yash Raj Films released the film on DVD, with premieres in international markets including France and Germany.
 A Blu-ray edition was subsequently released in August 2011.
-The film was later made available for digital streaming on Amazon Prime Video.
+The film was later made available for digital streaming on Netflix.